-- 190 MLR.
-Only one free-running WACCM ensemble member is included due to the similarity between all four members (the other three are provided in the appendix, Figure A3).
-As with N2O, there is a distinct hemispherical asymmetry in the standard HCl trends below 10 hPa in both the observations and the model runs.
-This pattern was first observed by Mahieu et al. (2014) , who attributed it to a temporary slowdown of the BDC in the NH relative to the SH.
-The WACCM HCl trend is biased low relative to the ACE-FTS observations: the HCl trend depends on surface emission of chlorine-containing gases, so the lower - 195 trend in WACCM suggests that the model is assuming a greater reduction in chlorine emissions than has actually occurred.
-This is likely could be because the REFD1 model simulations do not include the effect of chlorine containing Very Short Lived Source Gases (VSL-SGs, Plummer et al., 2021), which have been increasing over the past 20 years (Laube et al., 2022).
+- 185 MLR.
+Only one free-running WACCM ensemble member is included due to the similarity between all four members (the other three are provided in the appendix, Figure A2).
+The WACCM HCl trend is biased low relative to the ACE-FTS observations: the HCl trend depends on surface emission of chlorine-containing gases, so the lower trend in WACCM suggests that the model is assuming a greater reduction in chlorine emissions than has actually occurred.
+This is likely because the REFD1 model simulations do not include the effect of chlorine containing Very Short Lived Source Gases (VSL-SGs, Plummer et al., - 190 2021), which have been increasing over the past 20 years (Laube et al., 2022).
 Hossaini et al. (2019) showed that modelled stratospheric HCl trends are more negative than HCl trends from ACE-FTS when VSL-SGs are not included in the model.
-As with , there is a distinct hemispherical asymmetry in the standard Additional model - 200 simulations would be required to determine if VSL-SGs are indeed causing the difference between WACCM and ACE-FTS HCl trendsbelow 10 hPa in both the observations and the model runs.
-This pattern was first observed by Mahieu et al. (2014), who attributed it to a temporary slowdown of the BDC in the NH relative to the SH.

-The middle row of Figure 3 shows the HCl trends calculated with the WACCM $N_2O$ MLR.
-The largely negative trend is what we expect from decreasing global chlorine emissions of chlorine containing source gases.
-In all cases the $N_2O$

-205 regression produces similar trends in the NH and SH, although the trend remains slightly lower in the SH compared to the NH.
-These results agree with previous studies showing that changes in stratospheric circulation are responsible for the observed increase in NH HCl over the past two decades (Mahieu et al., 2014; Stolarski et al., 2018), rather than some unaccounted for source of HCl in the NH.
+As with N_2O , there is a distinct hemispherical asymmetry in the standard HCl trends below 10 hPa in both the observations and the model runs.
+This pattern was first observed by Mahieu et al. (2014), who attributed it to a temporary slowdown of the BDC in the NH relative to the SH. - The middle row of Figure 3 shows the HCl trends calculated with the WACCM N_2O MLR.
+The largely negative trend is what we expect from decreasing global chlorine emissions.
+In all cases the N_2O regression produces similar trends in the NH and SH, although the trend remains slightly lower in the SH compared to the NH.
+These results agree with previous studies showing that changes in stratospheric circulation are responsible for the observed increase in NH HCl over the past two decades (Mahieu et al., 2014; Stolarski et al., 2018), rather than some unaccounted for source of HCl in the NH. - Using ACE-FTS N2O as the regression proxy works well for ACE-FTS observations, but not for WACCM simulations (bottom row of Figure 3).
+In the case of the ACE-FTS observations the HCl trend in the NH is greatly reduced when either WACCM N2O or ACE-FTS N2O is used as the regression proxy (the HCl trend in the SH increases slightly more when the ACE-FTS N2O is used in the MLR instead of the WACCM N2O).
+However, when ACE-FTS N2O is used as a regression proxy to calculate WACCM HCl trends there is a clear hemispheric asymmetry remaining.
+This suggests that the ACE-FTS N2O observations only work well as a stratospheric circulation proxy for calculating trends in gases measured by ACE-FTS, - when there is a perfect sampling match.
+We also note the the inclusion of aerosol and/or solar cycle proxies in the N_2O MLR has a negligible impact on the HCl trends- this is shown for the ACE-FTS observations in the appendix, Figure A3.